tozny/toznyauth-wordpress/readme.txt

  * Verified latest jQuery compatibility
  * Moved stock Tozny PHP SDK into its own folder for ease of updates
  * Added localization support for the 'toznyauth' textdomain
+ * Updated authorization redirects to avoid a "Headers already sent" error

 = 1.1.5 =
  * Fixed bug that prevented non-admin users from adding devices.